tsgates/arch-wiki-markdown/wiki/MiniDLNA.md

     db_dir=/home/$USER/.config/minidlna/cache
     log_dir=/home/$USER/.config/minidlna

+As of version 1.1.0, a daemon is included in the minidlna package, which is confusingly also called "minidlnad", similar to the previous method detailed below.
+To run, simply call:

+    # minidlnad

-A local daemon script to stop, start...
-MiniDLNA is available in the AUR (minidlnad) along with an autostart .desktop file.
+Previously, a local daemon script to stop, start...
+MiniDLNA was available in the AUR (minidlnad) along with an autostart .desktop file.
 To run:

     # minidlnad
      minidlnad [start|stop|restart|rescan] - actions for the MiniDLNA daemon